aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-table-manipulation/insert-table/_index.md

 ---
-title: Insert Table in OneNote - Aspose.Note
+title: Insert Table into OneNote with Aspose.Note
-linktitle: Insert Table in OneNote - Aspose.Note
+linktitle: Insert Table into OneNote with Aspose.Note
 second_title: Aspose.Note Java API
-description: Learn to insert tables in OneNote using Aspose.Note for Java.
-Step-by-step guide for dynamic content creation.
-Enhance your documents effortlessly.
+description: Learn how to insert table into OneNote using Aspose.Note for Java and customize OneNote table columns for a polished look.
 weight: 16
 url: /java/onenote-table-manipulation/insert-table/
+date: 2026-01-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Insert Table in OneNote - Aspose.Note
+# Insert Table into OneNote with Aspose.Note

 ## Introduction
-If you're looking to enhance your OneNote documents by inserting tables programmatically, Aspose.Note for Java is your go-to solution.
-In this step-by-step guide, we will walk you through the process of inserting a table into a OneNote document using Aspose.Note's powerful Java library.
+If you're looking to **insert table into OneNote** programmatically, Aspose.Note for Java is the most reliable library.
+In this step‑by‑step tutorial we’ll walk through creating a OneNote document, building a table, and customizing OneNote table columns so your notes look clean and professional.
+By the end you’ll have a reusable code snippet that you can drop into any Java project.

+## Quick Answers
+- **Can I add a table to OneNote with Java?** Yes – Aspose.Note provides a simple API to create and insert tables.
+- **Do I need a license for production use?** A valid Aspose.Note license is required for commercial deployment.
+- **How many lines of code are needed?** Approximately 30‑40 lines, depending on how much you customize.
+- **Can I customize column widths?** Absolutely – you can **customize OneNote table columns** using the `Table` object's column settings.
+- **What version of Java is supported?** Java 8 and later are fully supported.

+## What is “insert table into OneNote”?
+Inserting a table means programmatically creating a grid of rows and cells inside a OneNote page.
+This is useful for generating reports, meeting minutes, or any structured data without manual copy‑paste.

+## Why use Aspose.Note for Java?
+- **No Office installation required** – works on any server or CI environment.
+- **Rich formatting options** – you can set borders, colors, fonts, and column widths.
+- **Cross‑platform** – generate OneNote files on Windows, Linux, or macOS.
+- **Full API coverage** – from simple tables to complex outlines and images.

 ## Prerequisites
-Before diving into the tutorial, make sure you have the following prerequisites in place:
-- Java Development Environment: Ensure that you have Java installed on your system.
+- **Java Development Environment** – JDK 8+ installed and `JAVA_HOME` configured.
-- Aspose.Note for Java: Download and install the Aspose.Note for Java library from [here](https://releases.aspose.com/note/java/).
+- **Aspose.Note for Java** – Download the library from [here](https://releases.aspose.com/note/java/).
+- **An IDE or build tool** (e.g., IntelliJ IDEA, Maven, or Gradle) to manage dependencies.

 ## Import Packages
-Begin by importing the necessary packages into your Java project.
-These packages are essential for utilizing the features of Aspose.Note for Java.
+Begin by importing the necessary classes.
+These imports give you access to document creation, drawing, and I/O utilities.

 ```java
 import com.aspose.note.*;
 import java.awt.*;